AAFC-BICoE/hpdb/README.md

 ##Technology stack
-.Oracle Java 8
+.
+Oracle Java 8
-.Maven 3
+.
+Maven 3
-.Tomcat 7, jetty or grizzly
+.
+Tomcat 7, jetty or grizzly
-.Eclipse
+.
+Eclipse
-.Lucene 4.10
+.
+Lucene 4.10

 ##How to set up the environment
 1. Build Index from CSV